vuex-orm/vuex-orm/docs/what-is-vuex-orm.md

 // Define Model as class.
 import { Model } from 'vuex-orm'

-class User from extends Model {
+class User extends Model {
   fullName () {
     return this.first_name + ' ' + this.last_name
   }